merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 learn so much by analyzing variant data derived from metagenomes.
 However, given that the SNV/SAAV/SCV (I'll just call them variants from now on) patterns by themselves offer zero insight into fitness, within our field, variant data is most commonly used to identify and track "strains".
-And to be honest, that saddens me because there is so much more potential than using them as mere markers.
+And to be honest, that saddens me because there is so much more potential than using them as ecological markers.

-To bridge a gap between metagenomic sequence variants and the structural biology of gene products that underpin function and fitness is no easy task, but I think its critical if we want empower the our findings with biochemical information.
+To bridge a gap between metagenomic sequence variants and the structural biology of gene products that underpin function and fitness is no easy task, but I think its critical if we want empower our findings with biochemical information.
 (As a small step in this direction, Özcan, Meren, and I developed [anvi-3dev]({{ site.url }}/software/anvi-3dev), a way to visualize metagenomic sequence variants directly on predicted protein structures).

-On this front, one of the most transformative talks I have ever attended was given by Dr. Mona Singh about [this paper](https://academic.oup.com/nar/article/47/2/582/5232439) (Kobren and Singh, 2018).
+Related to this concept, one of the most transformative talks I have ever attended was given by Dr.
+Mona Singh about [this paper](https://academic.oup.com/nar/article/47/2/582/5232439) (Kobren and Singh, 2018).
 Kobren and Singh took every Pfam family and searched for whether or not any members of the family had crystalized structures that co-complexed with bound ligands.
-If so, then they calculated 3D distance scores of each residue to the ligand(s) and used these distances as an inverse proxy for binding likelihood (the more likely you are to be involved in the binding of a ligand, the close you are in physical space to the ligand).
-They aggregated the totality of these results and ended up with thousands of Pfam IDs for which they could attribute per-residue ligand-binding scores to the Pfam's associated HMM.
-They used this to further characterize the human proteome, however when I was listening to the talk all I was thinking about was applying it to metagenomics.
+If so, then they calculated 3D distance scores of each residue to the ligand(s) and used these distances as an inverse proxy for binding likelihood (the more likely you are to be involved in the binding of a ligand, the closer you are in physical space to the ligand).
+They aggregated the totality of these results and ended up with thousands of Pfam IDs for which they could attribute per-residue ligand-binding scores to the Pfam's associated hidden Markov model (HMM) profile.
+They used this to extend our knowledge of the human proteome, however when I was listening to the talk all I was thinking about was applying it to metagenomics.

 They entitled their software, *InteracDome*, and there is an [online server](https://interacdome.princeton.edu/) where you can give an amino acid sequence, and their server will run an HMM of your sequence against the InteracDome database and attribute estimated binding scores for each residue in your sequence.
-That is basically exactly what I wanted to do, except for a massive number of genes that may typically found in [anvi'o contigs databases]({{
+That is basically exactly what I wanted to do, except I wanted to extend this to the potentially massive number of genes that can typically found in [anvi'o contigs databases]({{
 site.url }}/software/anvio/help/artifacts/contigs-db/).
 Furthermore, I wanted to store all the information in the contigs database for further data analysis and visualization, as is the anvi'o way.